w3f/polkadot-wiki/kusama-guide/translated_docs/ko/learn-accounts.md

 ## Existential Deposit and Reaping

-When you generate an account (address), you only generate a _key_ which lets you access it.
+When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
 For that, it needs the existential deposit - 0.01 KSM / DOT.
 This deposit is paid by the account sending you tokens.
 The one "creating" you pays for your creation.

 Going below 0.01 causes an account to be _reaped_.
 Your account will be wiped from the blockchain's state to conserve space.
 You do not lose access to the reaped address - as long as you have your private key or recovery phrase, you can still use the address - but it needs a top-up of another existential deposit to be able to interact with the chain.